VitorBuarque/VitorBuarque/README.md

-# Exercise from Blanchard's Macroeconomics book
+# Exercise from Blanchard's Macroeconomics book (7th edition)
 I was studying macroeconomics and tried to make this graph in python.
 It may be simple, but I am very proud of the result, so I decided to share it.
 This is the first graph i made from scratch!
 # Chapter 1
 3. Chinese economic growth is the outstanding feature of the world economic scene over the past two decades.